Page navigation

 What do agriculture graduates do?

-Scotland is the most common destination for agriculture graduates and 90% believe their work is meaningful, while just 4.7% moved into further study
+The West Midlands is the most common destination for agriculture graduates and 90% believe their work is meaningful, while just 2.7% moved into full-time further study

 According to the latest graduate outcomes data, most agriculture graduates were in employment 15 months after graduation.
 Full time work (72.8%) was the most common destination, while 7.6% found work in part-time roles.

-Eight of the ten most commonly reported occupations were all related to their degree, such as:
+Eight of the ten most reported occupations were all related to their degree, such as:

 • Farm workers